Scalable and Approximation-free Symbolic Control for Unknown Euler-Lagrange Systems: Limitations and Future Work

-The proposed framework also comes with certain limitations.
-First, it assumes fully actuated dynamics, which may not hold for all robotic or control systems.
-Second, by introducing the parameter $\lambda$ to tighten specifications, the VCZ method results in a more conservative solution in terms of the controller’s domain.
-As shown in Table~\ref{tab:comp_time_mem}, the VCZ framework results in a smaller domain of the controller compared to the SCOTS-based synthesis for the full system.
-While this conservatism enhances safety, it simultaneously restricts the set of initial conditions from which the task can be guaranteed.
-Addressing these limitations is a part of our future work.
+\RD{The proposed framework also has certain limitations that motivate future research.
+First, it assumes fully actuated dynamics and therefore does not directly apply to underactuated or nonholonomic systems, such as aerial vehicles or ground vehicles with nonholonomic constraints.
+Extending the framework to non-affine systems or more general nonlinear classes of systems is an important direction for future work. \\ Second, by introducing the parameter $\lambda$ to modify specifications, the VCZ method results in a more conservative solution in terms of the controller’s domain.
+Consequently, the set of initial conditions from which the task can be guaranteed is smaller than that obtained using SCOTS-based synthesis for the full system, as shown in Table~\ref{tab:comp_time_mem}. \\ This conservatism is further influenced by the use of a fixed VCZ motion limit across the environment.
+To reduce this conservatism, future work will explore non-uniform and topology-aware VCZ motion, allowing slower movement in tight regions and faster motion in open areas. }

+\begin{rem} \RD{Section~\ref{sec:lam-ub} discusses practical choices of the VCZ radius $\lambda$ and the virtual input bound $\bar{u}$, which jointly determine the size of the winning domain.
+Choosing a very small $\bar{u}$ gives the smallest $\lambda$ and the least conservative spatial specification, but it also limits the admissible velocities and results in a smaller winning domain.
+Setting $\bar{u}=\bar{v}$ slightly increases $\lambda$ while allowing a much larger range of velocities, which increases the winning domain.
+Further increasing $\lambda$ without increasing $\bar{u}$ only reduces the admissible state space and shrinks the winning domain.
+The effect of these choices is illustrated for the pendulum example in Fig.~\ref{fig:windom}.} \end{rem}